IBM/cpdctl/README.md

 ## Installation

 **IBM Cloud Pak for Data Command Line Interface** is distributed as a single executable file inside a compressed archive.
 Installation consists in copying the file from the archive to a preferred directory.
-Some platforms may require additional steps.

 When running from within a Watson Studio runtime, select the **Linux x64** platform.